-I lie flat on my tummy
+You lie flat on your stomach

-I collapse flat on my back
+You collapse flat on your back

 A medium-to-firm pillow is best for supporting your head and neck while you sleep.
 Consider a pillow made from foam.

-Before using it:
+Before using it

 Give your pillow a good shake and fluff it up.
 This will help kill any dust mites and keep it fresher and cleaner.

-Every six months:
+Every six months